ResearchIT/lss-user-docs/docs/troubleshooting/common_issues.md

 Please see the 'Mounting over VPN or from a personally owned device' section of [this guide](../mount_folders.md#mounting-over-vpn-or-from-a-personally-owned-device).

-## I am receiving "Permission Denied" when trying to access /lss on novadtn
+## I am receiving "Permission Denied" when trying to access LSS on novadtn

 You need to issue the `kinit` command and enter your net-id password.
 This will allow you to authenticate and access the share.